-- 1.A campus provost, administrator, or designee may, at their discretion, identify surplus property, which is any TPP deemed to be obsolete, or its continued use is uneconomical, inefficient, and/or no longer serves as a useful function to the College in accordance with Florida Statute 274.05. - 2.
-Surplus Property may be disposed of in the most efficient and cost-effective means, as determined by the Vice President, Business Operations & CFO or designee in accordance with Florida Statute 274.06.
+- 1. A campus provost, administrator, or designee may, at their discretion, identify surplus property, which is any TPP deemed to be obsolete, or its continued use is uneconomical, inefficient, and/or no longer serves as a useful function to the College in accordance with Florida Statute 274.05. - 2.
+Surplus Property may be disposed of in the most efficient and costeffective means, as determined by the CFO or designee, in accordance with Florida Statute 274.06.
 Departments are prohibited from disposing, gifting, selling, trading, or otherwise donating surplus property directly or indirectly to employees.
-Alternative disposition methods are as follows: - Sale to the highest responsible bidder.
+Alternative disposition methods are as follows:

+- a.
+Sale to the highest responsible bidder.
 (Note: A College employee is not permitted to purchase surplus property, even when deemed the highest bidder.
 In these cases, the second highest bidder will be offered purchase of property.); - b.
 Destroy or dismantle for salvageable parts if deemed to have no commercial value; or - c.
-Trade-in with prior approval from the Vice President, Business Operations & CFO, or designee, which may be used as partial payment to acquire similar property that is technologically advanced or more efficient.
+Trade-in with prior approval from the CFO, or designee, which may be used as partial payment to acquire similar property that is technology advanced or more efficient.
 (Note: Disposal of TPP purchased with grant funds will be in accordance with the funding agency's guidelines pertaining to the particular grant under which the item was purchased.)